-The Group did not obtain the relevant required approvals and permits during the construction of certain of its projects in the past and there can be no assurance that the Group will not encounter significant problems in satisfying the conditions to the approvals necessary for the development of its logistics and warehousing facilities, or that the Group will be able to adapt itself to new laws, regulations or policies, or the particular processes related to the granting of the approvals.
+In addition, the Group did not obtain the relevant required approvals and permits during the construction of certain of its projects in the past and there can be no assurance that the Group will not encounter significant problems in satisfying the conditions to the approvals necessary for the development of its logistics and warehousing facilities, data centres, technology parks, or hi-tech manufacturing parks, or that the Group will be able to adapt itself to new laws, regulations or policies, or the particular processes related to the granting of the approvals.
 There may also be delays on the part of the administrative bodies in reviewing the Group's applications and granting approvals.
-If the Group were to fail to obtain, or experience material delays in obtaining, the requisite governmental approvals, licenses and filings, the Issuer's investment in its PRC subsidiaries and joint ventures and the schedule of development and commencement of the Group's leasing operations could be substantially disrupted, resulting in a material adverse effect on the Group's business, financial condition and results of operations.
+If the Group were to fail to obtain, or experience material delays in obtaining, the requisite governmental approvals, licenses and filings or fail to identify and engage the appropriate thirty party with requisite expertise, experience and regulatory permits and licenses to the extent legally required, the Issuer's investment in its PRC subsidiaries and joint ventures and the schedule of development and commencement of the Group's leasing and business operations could be substantially disrupted, resulting in a material adverse effect on the Group's business, financial condition and results of operations.